Updated: Jun 22

 It feels that there is a quickening happening, like the creek I watched below the railroad tracks today.
 Things are coming apart; all sorts of human institutions are wobbling and disintegrating.
 And at the same time, many things are coming together in creative, new ways.
 The unthought known wants to be thought.
 New synergies want to happen.
 The human species is looking for the pathways to re-member—ourselves and who we have been and what we might be, and to re-member the land where we live: canyon, gully, creek, watershed, valley, meadow, forest, desert, woodland, river, lake, pond, lagoon.
 The quickening I feel is also in the people around me.
 So many are asking how we want to live, how to be really alive, as long as we are actually here.
 How to use the time left?
 How to leave a world intact for our descendants?
 How to see?
 How to truly know what our souls know?
 How to act now, knowing what we know?

 On my walk today I followed my familiar route, visited my favorite gardens, and came to another creek I see every time I walk.
-It runs under 35th Avenue, channeled through a huge pipe.
-You can easily miss the creek and never know it’s there, but if you drive down 35th Avenue to Portola Drive, you are crossing it.
+You can easily miss the creek and never know it’s there, but if you drive down one of the side streets near my house, you are crossing it.
 Every time I walk to the creek, I go to both sides of the road where the water flows open, and visit.
 I first began visiting this creek when I was in the throes of a year-long nervous breakdown.
 It was a destination and a friend on my daily walks when I could bear very little stimulation or ordinary friendship.
 I began to bow to the creek.
 I bowed to it on both sides of the street, saying aloud as a prayer and a hope, I bow to the living waters of the Earth.
 I have made that small bow and prayer on my walk for years now, and did it again today.
 Sometimes the creek is hardly moving or utterly dry, but I knew today it would be flowing nicely, and again, it did not disappoint.
 I bow to the living waters of the Earth.